 Because more people typically means more gear, testers appreciate the shelter’s interior and roof pockets as well as hang loops that make organization a cinch.
 Additionally, four roof vents encourage air flow (a must when housing several stinky campers) and offer primo stargazing if you ditch the fly.
 Two wide-mouth doors on either side allow access without crawling over campmates and, if you’ve maxed the capacity, can make the tent feel a little less claustrophobic.

 One caveat: Larger campers may feel squished.
 Peak height is a little less than 5 feet, 3 inches.
-Even so, one of our taller testers felt that the shelter’s superior weatherproofness made up for that: “I was prepared to not like this tent because it did not have standing headroom,” says the tester, who is 5 feet, 9 inches tall.
+Even so, one of our taller testers felt that the shelter’s superior weatherproofness made up for that: “I was prepared to not like this tent because it did not have standing headroom,” says John, who is 5 feet, 9 inches tall.
 “But, after using it through hot days and several violent, windy thunderstorms, I really came to like it.”

 Bottom Line: With wide doors, roof vents, a deep awning and an optional vehicle attachment, the REI Co-op Base Camp 4 fits small groups comfortably.